 Chronic stress has been linked to inflammation.
 Inflammation can be incredibly detrimental to your overall health and can cause lasting damage if not addressed.

-LYMA contains Ashwagandha KSM-66®.
-This adaptogenic powerhouse has been formulated in LYMA to help regulate the amount of cortisol circulating in the body (cortisol is the body’s stress hormone).
-Taking ashwagandha daily can be a really effective way to lower cortisol levels, reduce inflammation and encourage your body to revert to homeostasis, or its natural, harmonious state of balance.
-LYMA contains 600mg of Ashwagandha KSM-66® which is the clinically approved dose.
+LYMA contains an adaptogenic powerhouse to help regulate the amount of cortisol circulating in the body (cortisol is the body’s stress hormone).
+Taking this daily can be a really effective way to lower cortisol levels, reduce inflammation and encourage your body to revert to homeostasis, or its natural, harmonious state of balance.
+LYMA contains 600mg which is the clinically approved dose.

 LYMA also contains potent anti-inflammatory, HydroCurc®, which is the most bioavailable and effective form of curcumin on the market.
 HydroCurc® is 250% more bioavailable than standard curcumin extract.

 Despite what we may have been conditioned to believe, too little stress can be just as bad for you as too much stress.
 In fact, boredom can be classified as its own form of stress.